opendxl/opendxl-domaintools-service-python/doc/sdk/basicreverseipexample.rst

 From the DomainTools `Reverse IP Documentation <https://www.domaintools.com/resources/api-documentation/reverse-ip/>`_:

-`"
-The Reverse IP API provides a list of domain names that share the same Internet host (i.e. the same IP address).
+    `"The Reverse IP API provides a list of domain names that share the same Internet host (i.e. the same IP address).
-You can request an IP address directly, or you can provide a domain name; if you provide a domain name, the API will respond with the list of other domains that share the same IP "`
+    You can request an IP address directly, or you can provide a domain name; if you provide a domain name, the API will respond with the list of other domains that share the same IP"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.